himanshubirla/LendingClubCaseStudy/README.md

     - Charged-off: Applicant has not paid the instalments in due time for a long period of time
   - Loan rejected

+#### What we need to identify ?(Approach)

+- Does a borrower defaults if funded amount is greater than the average funding amount

+- Does a borrower defaults if interest rates are higher than average interest rate

+- Do borrowers defaults who have high installments.

+- Do emp_length of a borrower affect borrower to default?

+- Do type of home ownership have any affect on borrower to default.

+- Do high dti determines if a borrower will default or not ?

 ## Conclusions